Troubleshooting Common Problems

 T-Seps 3.0/3.5/3.5.1/3.5.5/4.0 Specific Support Issues (and sometimes T-Seps 2.0)

 Problem: The underbase and highlight white channels are blank or other channels in other routines are blank or they are reversed or cloudy.
+The Registration Marks, Job Details and Calibration Bar routines don’t complete properly.

 Solution: Certain routines such as the Simulated Process Custom Color separation routine and the Convert to Halftones routines create gigantic temp files during processing.
 These files tie up hard disk space and RAM.
 You should shut down Photoshop on a regular basis.
 This will often fix the blank channel problem.
 There is a known bug in Photoshop where a lack of memory or other program conflicts will shut off the “copy/paste” command.

-Another bug in Photoshop is the fact it will remember certain mouse clicks and not always return a panel to the default settings.
-This means that in some routines in T-Seps that look for default settings you might have certain channels blank.
 The easy “fix” for this is to do a Reset of Photoshop.
 When you first install Photoshop it creates a file called a Preference File.
 This is where it writes lots of standard settings, setups and even certain panel changes.
 A Reset gets Photoshop back to the way it looked when you first installed it.
-It fixes the issue of blank channels.
-The blank channel is rare but it can happen if you have been using T-Seps for a long time.
+It fixes the above issues.

 General T-Seps Support Issues for most versions